ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Görli {#goerli}

 A proof-of-authority testnet that works across clients; an ideal testnet for application developers.
+Goerli will be the final testnet merged to proof-of-stake before Ethereum Mainnet is merged.
+This is expected to happen in summer 2022.
+Goerlia is expected to be maintained long term as a proof-of-stake testnet.

 - [Website](https://goerli.net/)
 - [Github](https://github.com/goerli/testnet)